Japanese Auctions

 BCN★★★Standard✓ UsuallyNissan — Note, Serena, X-Trail

-The core grading system — grades S, 6, 5, 4.5, 4, 3.5, 3, 2, 1, R, RA — is standardised across all registered Japanese auction houses under JAAI (Japan Auto Appraisal Institute) and national dealer association guidelines.
-The damage codes (A, B, C, U, W, X, Y, S, H, E, P) are identical at every house.
+The core grading system — S, 6, 5, 4.5, 4, 3.5, 3, 2, 1, R, RA — is standardised under JAAI (Japan Auto Appraisal Institute) across all registered auction houses.
+The damage codes (A, B, U, W, X, XX, Y, S, H, E, P, C) are identical everywhere.
+Interior grades A–E follow the same definition at every house.

-Practical advice: When comparing two cars — one from USS and one from a small regional house — at the same grade, the USS car is the safer bet.
-If both grades are equal on paper but prices differ significantly, the USS car's grade is more reliably predictable.
+Practical rule: When you have two cars at the same grade — one from USS and one from a small regional house — always compare the damage diagram directly, not just the grade number.
+The USS car's grade is more precisely predictable.

-Where a car was auctioned in Japan directly affects the inland transport cost from the auction house to the export port.
-This is a real cost that your exporter passes on:
+Where a car was auctioned directly affects the inland transport cost from the auction site to the export port:

 Auction RegionNearest Export PortTypical Inland Transport